JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 As you enter data in the form, you may need to keep bringing back the mouseNow.py window into the foreground.
 For some reason, that wasn't explained clearly enough for me.

+*Tip:* If "This is a required question" appears below the Name field, it will affect the coordinates of the Submit button.